 Will people currently carrying out condominium management be given credit for their experience?

 Yes, anyone currently involved with providing condominium management services will be able have their experience reviewed to determine licence eligibility.
 Once it is confirmed that they have adequate experience, they will be given an opportunity to challenge the licensing exam for the appropriate licence.
 If they successfully pass the exam they would not be required to complete the licensing course.
 Should they not be successful then they would have to complete the course and rewrite the exam.
 The experience requirements will be communicated once they are finalized.

 Who will enforce the requirement for condo managers to be licensed?

 RECA will be responsible for following up on instances of unlicensed condominium management.
 When RECA becomes aware of possible unlicensed condominium management it will investigate.
 Should it be determined that a person or company is providing unlicensed condominium management services there will be a demand for them to cease providing those services.
 They must cease providing condominium management services.
 Should they want to be able to provide management services then they can go through the licensing process.
 If they fail to stop providing unlicensed condominium management services they could be subject to administrative penalties of up to $25,000 per breach of the Real Estate Act.

 Who will enforce the rules around condominium management service providers?

 RECA will enforce the requirements of the Real Estate Act, the regulations and rules.
 RECA investigates complaints or issues brought to its attention.
 RECA’s Professional Conduct Review department is responsible for carrying out the investigations.
-If it is determined there are breaches of the Act, regulations or rules, it would either result in an administrative penalty(s) or go to a professional conduct hearing.
+If it is determined there are breaches of the Act, regulations or rules, it would either result in an administrative penalty(s), letter of reprimand, or go to a professional conduct hearing.

 What oversight will RECA provide of condominium managers and their brokerages?